PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 ## Matching table UI specification

 There is a brief table listed, in order to do a final check of the importing elements.
-Each table column header has a dropdown, with the values of the import type. the purpose of this dropdown is to match the targeted values with the values that were stored in the importing CSV file.
+Each table column header has a dropdown, with the values of the import type.
+The purpose of this dropdown is to match the targeted values with the values that were stored in the importing CSV file.
+Note, that there is a value _Ignore this column_, which prevents the import process of the specific column values from the CSV file.